-The Australian Centre for Geomechanics looks forward to hosting the Fourth International Symposium on Block and Sublevel Caving in Vancouver in the second half of 2018.
+The Australian Centre for Geomechanics looks forward to hosting the Fourth International Symposium on Block and Sublevel Caving in Vancouver in October 2018.
 This follows previous symposia held in Santiago in 2014; Perth, 2010 and Cape Town, 2007.

 The growing popularity of caving methods around the world is largely due to the very low production cost and the intrinsic safety associated with the mining approach.
 It is often the only viable mining method for some of the lower grade massive orebodies that are becoming too deep for open pit mining.